-Below is the report from our inaugural conference in Cologne, Germany.
-It occurred from August 3 to 13, 2016 and was funded by the Alumni Engagement Innovation Fund by the U.S. State Department.
+Below is the report from our fully funded inaugural conference in Cologne, Germany.
+It occurred from August 3 to 13, 2016.

 The report details the activities, results, and achievements from the conference that brought together students from the United Kingdom, Switzerland, Denmark, Romania, Iceland, Germany, and the United States in order to train to become effective environmental activists, plan projects, and create the coalition.